Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

   :depth: 2
   :local:

-Check out the video below, and follow along with the steps in this guide to setup a Network Folder on your Mac (or attached drive), such that you may create encrypted, private backups of all your Embassy data.
+Check out the video below, and follow along with the steps in this guide to setup a Network Folder on your Mac (or attached drive), such that you may create encrypted, private backups of all your Start9 server's data.

    .. youtube:: Uv7ul6ZKW5k
       :width: 100%

 Setup Network Folder
 --------------------
 #.
-Either select or create a folder you would like to use to store your Embassy backups
+Either select or create a folder you would like to use to store your Start9 server's backups

 #.
 Go to "System Preferences" and click "Sharing"